IhorHorchakov/spring-batch-file-processing/README.md

 # Bean scopes

-StepScope
+**StepScope**

-The step scope is designed for beans that should be lazily instantiated at runtime when the step is executed.
+The StepScope is designed for beans that should be lazily instantiated at runtime when the step is executed.
 By default, for interface based beans, Spring will create JDK dynamic proxies, and for classes it will use CGLib.

 A spring batch StepScope object is one which is unique to a specific step and not a singleton.
-As you probably know, the default bean scope in Spring is a singleton.

 But by specifying a spring batch component being StepScope means that Spring Batch will use the spring container to instantiate a new instance of that component for each step execution.
-This is often useful for doing parameter late binding where a parameter may be specified either at the StepContext or the JobExecutionContext level and needs to be substituted for a placeholder, much like your example with the filename requirement.
+This is often useful for doing parameter late binding where a parameter may be specified either at the StepContext or the JobExecutionContext level and needs to be substituted for a placeholder, much like this example with the filename requirement.

 Another useful reason to use StepScope is when you decide to reuse the same component in parallel steps.
 If the component manages any internal state, its important that it be StepScope based so that one thread does not impair the state managed by another thread (e.g, each thread of a given step has its own instance of the StepScope component).

-JobScope
+**JobScope**

 [TODO]